Multireference Density Functional Theory for Describing Ground and Excited States with Renormalized Singles

 We first examined the performance of the ppTDA@RS-DFA approach for describing single bond breakings.
 The bond dissociation curves of LiH, BH, $\text{CH}^{+}$ and $\text{C}_{2}\text{H}_{6}$ molecules are shown in Fig.\ref{fig:dissociation_curves} with tabulated results of dissociation energies and equilibrium bond lengths shown in Table.\ref{tab:dissociation_energy} and Table.\ref{tab:bond_length}.
 The results show that the ppTDA@RS-DFA approach describes well the single bond dissociation process while preserving the proper spin density symmetry of the solution and significantly outperforms ppTDA@DFA and restricted KS-DFT for predicting both dissociation energies and equilibrium bond lengths.
 It is well known that the single bond dissociation cannot be properly described by single-determinant KS-DFT calculations with commonly used DFAs with proper spin density symmetry (in restricted calculations).
 Although restricted B3LYP and restricted HF give reasonable equilibrium bond lengths, they produce too high energies at dissociation limits, leading to large errors for dissociation energies.
 Compared with KS-DFT, the ppTDA@DFA approach provides correct dissociation limits for all systems because of proper multiconfigurational descriptions for broken bonds.
-However, the accuracy for predicting dissociation energies is not satisfactory. ppTDA@HF and ppTDA@B3LYP have a mean absolute error (MAE) for the dissociation energy of $0.55$ \,{eV} and $2.09$ \,{eV}, respectively.
+However, the accuracy for predicting dissociation energies is not satisfactory. ppTDA@HF and ppTDA@B3LYP have a mean absolute error (MAE) for the dissociation energy of $0.45$ \,{eV} and $1.99$ \,{eV}, respectively.
 By including all one-body perturbations from the auxiliary system, our ppTDA@RS-B3LYP approach predicts accurate dissociation energies and equilibrium bond lengths for all systems.
-Dissociation curves of ppTDA@RS-B3LYP are very close to those of CCSD.
-The MAE of ppTDA@RS-B3LYP for predicting dissociation energies is only $0.07$ \,{eV} and for predicting equilibrium bond lengths is only $0.003$ Å. \\
+The ppTDA@RS-DFA approach even provides more accurate dissociation energies than the computationally expensive CCSD approach.
+The MAE of ppTDA@RS-B3LYP for predicting dissociation energies is only $0.30$ \,{eV} and for predicting equilibrium bond lengths is only $0.01$ Å. \\

 We now show that the SCF solution of the multireference DFT approach is not affected by the choice of the optimization methods with OEP or GOEP, and the choice of methods for the two-electron addition energy from ppTDA or ppRPA.
 Dissociation curves of LiH and BH obtained from ppTDA@HF optimized with the OEP method, ppTDA@HF optimized with the GOEP method \cite{chenMultireferenceDensityFunctional2017} and ppRPA@HF optimized with the GEOP method are shown in Fig.\ref{fig:goep}.
 Comparing dissociation curves of ppTDA@HF optimized with OEP and GEOP, two optimization methods produce close results for both LiH and BH.
 We used the OEP method in the rest of this work because it produces physical potentials for most systems (with the exception of Be atom, which is discussed in the Section.S2 of the Supporting Information), while the GOEP method can produce unphysical potentials with a negative HOMO-LUMO gap when combining with traditional DFAs.
 Comparing dissociation curves in Fig.\ref{fig:goep} of ppTDA@HF and ppRPA@HF methods optimized with GOEP, we see that using ppRPA and ppTDA for excitation energies lead to very close results because they have similar physics for two-electron addition energies\cite{yangDoubleRydbergCharge2013,yangExcitationEnergiesParticleparticle2014}.
 We used ppTDA in the rest of this work for simplicity. \\